Self-Reflective Generation at Test Time: Experiment

 \textbf{Experimental Settings.} For inference, we cap the maximum generation length at 4{,}096 tokens for \texttt{Qwen2.5-Math-7B} and 32{,}768 for all other models.
 Decoding uses temperature $0.6$ with nucleus sampling at top-$p=0.95$, following common recommendations for reasoning models.
 We also report \texttt{Qwen2.5-Math-7B} performance at temperature $0$ in subsequent analyses.
 All experiments were conducted on NVIDIA A800-80G GPUs.
-Unless otherwise noted, our method uses the following hyperparameters: training epochs $t=3$, learning rate $\eta=0.01$, entropy-detection window $N=25$, and standard-deviation multiplier $k=4$.
-We discuss our baseline scope in Appendix~\ref{app:baseline}.
+Unless otherwise noted, our method uses the following hyperparameters: inner update steps $T=3$, learning rate $\eta=0.01$, entropy-detection window $N=25$, and standard-deviation multiplier $k=4$.
+We conduct hyperparameter ablation studies in Appendix~\ref{section:ablation}.

-\textbf{Metrics.} We report three primary metrics: \textbf{(1) \texttt{Avg@k}}: the average of \texttt{Pass@1} over $k$ independent decodes; this reduces variance due to sampling. \textbf{(2) \texttt{Cons@k}} (\texttt{Consistency@k}): accuracy after self-consistency voting over the $k$ final answers; this measures whether multiple high-quality reasoning paths converge to the same result. \textbf{(3) \texttt{Pass@k}}: the probability that at least one of $k$ attempts is correct; this reflects the exploration breadth of the model.